-- 1. In the Tools toolbar, select the Brush 🧪 or Eraser 🦑 tool. - 2.
+- 1. In the Tools toolbar, select the Brush \checkmark or Eraser tool. - 2.
 In the Tool Properties view, click the arrow button to open the Brush/Eraser Properties dialog.

-- If you are drawing on a vector layer, set the Brush Type to Textured Vector if you are using the brush tool or the Eraser Type to Textured Eraser or Textured, Preserve Vector if you are using the eraser tool. - 4.
-Do one of the following:

-- Click the Add Paper Texture button.
+- 3. If you are drawing on a vector layer, set the Brush Type to Textured Vector if you are using the brush tool or the Eraser Type to Textured Eraser or Textured, Preserve Vector if you are using the eraser tool. - 4.
+Do one of the following: - Click on the Paper Texture menu icon 🗐 and select Add. - Click the Add Paper Texture button.